sofwerx/swx-devops/README.md

 - docker-compose
 - docker-machine (optional)

-Or you can install Vagrant and spin up a VM:
+Or you can install Vagrant and spin up a local VM:

     https://www.vagrantup.com/